outde-xyz/website/content/Discussions/2019-12-28_graf_semantics.md

 I've previously had a hard time putting this into concrete terms, but Lucas Champollion's invited talk on donkey sentences finally presented me with a specific example.
 <!-- END_SUMMARY_BLOCK -->

+**Update:**
+As it turns out, the rest of this post is not exactly up to snuff.
+First of all, it doesn't mention that this is joint work of Lucas Champollion, Dylan Blumford, and Robert Henderson.
+Second, it screws up some details that actually matter for the general point I want to make.
+I discuss them in detail in [this follow-up post]({filename}2020-01-08_graf_semantics_followup.md).

 ## Donkey sentences: More interesting than I thought